Tattletales: Broadcast history

 CBS placed Tattletales at 4:00 PM (Eastern Time Zone)/3:00 PM (Central Time Zone/Mountain Time Zone/Pacific Time Zone) when it premiered, replacing the long-running soap opera The Secret Storm.
 It formed the last third of an afternoon game show block that also included The Price Is Right and Match Game '74.

 The show changed time slots three times in 1975.
 On June 16, CBS moved it to 11:00/10:00 AM.
 On August 11, after The Price Is Right returned to the morning, Tattletales moved to 3:30/2:30 PM.
 On December 1, it returned to its original time slot.

 On December 12, 1977, CBS moved Tattletales to the 10:00/9:00 AM in a scheduling shuffle with The Price Is Right and Match Game '77.
 Tattletales gradually began to lose viewers and ran its 1,075th and final show of the original version on March 31, 1978.
 It was replaced by Pass the Buck.
 A weekly nighttime version, syndicated by Firestone aired during the 1977–78 season, but was not renewed.

-In 1981, CBS asked Mark Goodson to bring Tattletales back, and it returned on January 18, 1982.
+In 1981, CBS asked Mark Goodson to bring Tattletales back, and it returned on January 18, 1982, replacing the low-rated news show Up to the Minute.
 It aired at 4:00/3:00 PM until June 1, 1984, when it was replaced by another Goodson show, Body Language.

 On March 12, 2021, the streaming service HBO Max announced that it had ordered a reboot of Tattletales, which would be produced by Ayesha and Stephen "Steph" Curry, and feature celebrity couples playing for charity.
 Fremantle stated that the reboot would also feature physical challenges and viewer-submitted questions.
 However, on August 23, 2021, it was announced that the show would be retitled to About Last Night, with an initial premiere set for fall 2021.
 In January 2022, it was announced that it would premiere on February 10, 2022.
 In August 2022, the series was removed from HBO Max.

 Episode status

-Both versions of Tattletales remain intact, but only a portion have been seen on Game Show Network: episodes of the CBS run from 1974 to 1977, selected episodes from the CBS run from 1977 to 1978, and several months of the 1982–84 run.
+Both versions of Tattletales remain intact, but only a portion have been seen on Game Show Network: episodes of the CBS run from 1974 to 1978 and several months of the 1982–84 run.
 GSN never reran the nighttime syndicated version.
 Episodes of the 1974–1977 daytime version of Tattletales can currently be seen on Buzzr.

 Two episodes of the nighttime syndicated version aired on Buzzr on February 9, 2020, as part of their "Love at First Sight" marathon.